A government shutdown is nearing this weekend. What does it mean, who’s hit and what’s next? - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 A shutdown happens when Congress fails to pass some type of funding legislation that is signed into law by the president.
 Lawmakers are supposed to pass 12 different spending bills to fund agencies across the government, but the process is time-consuming.
 They often resort to passing a temporary extension, called a continuing resolution or CR, to allow the government to keep operating.

-When no funding legislation is enacted, federal agencies have to stop all nonessential work and will not send paychecks as long as the shutdown lasts.
+When no funding legislation is enacted, federal agencies must stop all nonessential work and will not send paychecks as long as the shutdown lasts.

 WHEN WOULD A SHUTDOWN BEGIN AND HOW LONG WILL IT LAST?

 Government funding expires Oct.
 1, the start of the federal budget year.
 A shutdown will effectively begin at 12:01 a.m.
-Sunday if Congress is not able to pass a funding plan that the president signs into law.
+Sunday if Congress is unable to pass a funding plan that the president signs into law.

 It is impossible to predict how long a shutdown would last.
 The Democratic-held Senate and Republican-controlled House are working on vastly different plans to avert a shutdown, and House Speaker Kevin McCarthy is struggling to win any support from hard-right conservatives to keep the government open.